openai/evals/docs/eval-templates.md

 - `"D"` if `a` $\neq$ `b`, i.e., there is a disagreement between the submitted answer and the expert answer.
 - `"E"` if `a` $\approx$ `b`, i.e., the answers differ, but these differences don't matter from the perspective of factuality.

-[`closedqa.yaml`](../evals/registry/modelgraded/closedqa.yaml): a question answering eval which, given a prompt containing a question and the necessary information to answer the question, checks whether the model's answer is:
+[`closedqa.yaml`](../evals/registry/modelgraded/closedqa.yaml): a question answering eval, which, given a prompt containing a question and the necessary information to answer the question, checks whether the model's answer is:
 - relevant, i.e., extracted from the information provided in the prompt,
 - concise, i.e., did not contain unnecessary details or information, and
 - correct, i.e., uses the extracted information to come to the right conclusion.

-Note that this eval is implemented more generally as a "criteria-checking" eval which specifies the evaluation prompt as checking a given criterion and feeding in the above desiderata one by one.
+Note that this eval is implemented more generally as a "criteria-checking" eval, which specifies the evaluation prompt as checking a given criterion and feeding in the above desiderata one by one.
 We believe that many other evals can be implemented by specifying a "rubric" detailing the criteria of interest and following the same prompt and yes/no choices.

 [`battle.yaml`](../evals/registry/modelgraded/battle.yaml): a head-to-head eval which compares two model completions for two potentially different prompts. `choice_scores` is used here to log how often the first completion is judged to be better than the second.